-The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The trust operates an academy for pupils aged 11 to 19 with admission being non selective and based on a catchment area in Barnet, North London.
-It has a pupil capacity of 1200 and had a roll of 1051 in the school census from October 2020.
+It has a pupil capacity of 1200 and had a roll of 1069 in the school census from October 2021.